zigyprints/backendDevelopmentApplications/README.md

 Proper error handling is implemented for various scenarios, ensuring a robust backend with strict typing.
 Detailed error messages are provided in the responses.

+## Postman Documentation

+Detailed documentation for the API endpoints can be found in the [Postman Collection](https://documenter.getpostman.com/view/24017362/2s9Y5YRhRz), which provides information about the requests, responses, and usage of the API.

+## Deployment

+The backend has been deployed on Render.
+You can access it using the following link: [Render Deployment](https://todolist-1mvk.onrender.com).